IRMA: MY LIFE IN MUSIC

 IRMA: MY LIFE IN MUSIC is produced by Cilista Eberle, Rachel Lyons, Jim Moriarty and Michael Murphy.
 Serving as executive producers are Peggy Scott Laborde, Don Marshall, Blue Resnick and Jeff Resnick.

 IRMA: MY LIFE IN MUSIC is part of WYES’ Jazz Fest in Your Living Room.
 Throughout the month of October and all day long on Saturday, October 9th, WYES will broadcast Jazz Fest inspired programming.
 Enjoy legendary performances without the crowd in the comfort of your own home.
-For a full list of programs and air dates, go to wyes.org.
+A full list of programs and air dates, coming soon.
 All WYES broadcasts air simultaneously on wyes.org/live and on the WYES and PBS apps.